Global growth forecasts slashed in fallout from tariffs, IMF warns

 Banks may also slow lending to businesses while they assess how exposed borrowers will be to the new trade environment.

-“The combined increased uncertainty and resulting tightening of financial conditions are a global negative demand shock and will weigh on activity,” Mr Gourinchas said.

-The global economy is being “severely tested” with the risk that trade retaliation may ratchet up tensions, while financial markets could continue to react sharply to lower growth prospects.
+The global economy is being “severely tested” with the risk that trade retaliation may ratchet up tensions, while financial markets could continue to react sharply to lower growth prospects, according to the IMF.

 However, the IMF said there is also the opportunity for more positive consequences depending on how countries work together and address the new challenges.